jtobin/gap-leave-analysis/README.md

 I didn't put much work into this - I just wanted to see what was up with the chart, and how a quick analysis performed on my own, with comparable data, would measure up.
-You can see what I did in the *analysis.r* file.
-It's just a few of plots that I'll leave here, without comment.
+You can see what I did in the *src/analysis.r* file.
+It's just a few plots that I'll leave here, without much comment.

 **Feel free to fork and improve the analysis if you think my basic one is lacking, or if you spot any errors**.